-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The Authority has one item that qualifies for reporting in this category.
-It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+It is comprised of certain items related to the measurement of the net pension liability.
+It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year, and differences between expected and actual experience.
 For more detailed information on these items, reference the pension note.